PixelsCommander/Propeller/README.md

 ![Propeller.js](http://pixelscommander.com/polygon/propeller/logo.gif "JavaScript library to rotate HTML elements by mouse or touch gestures")

 JavaScript library to rotate elements by mouse.
-Supports inertion and stepwise rotation.
+Supports inertia and stepwise rotation.
 It is also compatible with touch devices.

 [Demo](http://pixelscommander.com/polygon/propeller/)